granchetti/cypress-oscommerce/README.md

 ### Prerequisites

-You need Node.js installed to execute the test.
+You need Node.js installed to execute the tests.
 In particular, I used v20.9.0.

-### Instalation
+### Installation

-To install the project, you must clone the repository in your computer:
+To install the project, you must clone the repository on your computer:

 ```
 git clone https://github.com/granchetti/cypress-oscommerce.git